-FIRST YEAR - Fall Semester

-■ EN 101 English Composition I 3

-☐ General Education Mathematics Elective or

-General Education Science Elective or
+FIRST YEAR - Fall Semester EN 101 English Composition I General Education Mathematics Elective or General Education Science Elective or 3

-General Education Technology Elective 3-4

-☐ General Education Elective 3-4
+General Education Science Licetive of General Education Technology Elective General Education Elective Technical Electives 3-4 3-4 3-4 12-15

-☐ Technical Electives 3-4

-Technical Electives 12-15

-12-13

 Spring Semester

-EN 102 English Composition II 3

-General Education Social Science Elective or
+EN 102 English Composition II General Education Social Science Elective or 3

 General Education Humanities Elective 3

-☐ Technical Elective 3-4
+Technical Elective 3-4

-☐ Technical Electives 3-4
+Technical Electives 3-4 12-14

-12-14

-OFCOME VEAR Full Comments

 SECOND YEAR - Fall Semester

-☐ General Education Diversity Elective 3
+General Education Diversity Elective 3

-☐ General Education Elective 3-4
+General Education Elective 3-4

-☐ Technical Elective 3-4
+Technical Elective 3-4

 9-12

 Spring Semester

-☐ Technical Elective 3-4
+Technical Elective 3-4

 3-4

-Apply up to 24 Technical Credits 3 4
+Apply up to 24 Technical Credits

 as per Articulation Agreement 24

-as per Articulation Agreement 24

-Technical electives may be selected from any of the following areas:

-Business Studies-BU, AC, EC: Computer Aided Drafting and Design - EG, IT, MA; Engineering Technology - EG, IT, PI, MA; Construction Supervision - CM, IT, BU
+\ Technical electives may be selected from any of the following areas: Business Studies-BU, AC, EC; Computer Aided Drafting and Design - EG, IT, MA; Engineering Technology - EG, IT, PI, MA; Construction Supervision - CM, IT, BU

-Technical Credits

-College credit will be awarded for military or apprenticeship training programs in the building and construction trades, based upon the American Council on Education (ACE) review and evaluation of the program and their recommendations for awarding academic credit for successful completion of those programs.
+\\ Technical Credits - College credit will be awarded for military or apprenticeship training programs in the building and construction trades, based upon the American Council on Education (ACE) review and evaluation of the program and their recommendations for awarding academic credit for successful completion of those programs.
 These credits will be placed on the students' transcripts when documentation of satisfactory completion is presented by an official of the apprenticeship program and after the student matriculates into a degree program, and has completed 24 credits of course work at Rowan College of South Jersey.
 College credits for specialized certifications obtained in a corporate or industrial setting may also be awarded, based on the credentials obtained and the documentation provided.
 From 3 to 24 credits may be awarded, based on the ACE review and the recommendations provided by Student Services.
 Students with less than 24 credits may select credits from the Technical electives listed above.